FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio drivers serial uninstall [OPTIONS]

-  The command 'apio drivers serial uninstall' uninstalled the serial drivers
+  The command ‘apio drivers serial uninstall’ removes the serial drivers that
-  that you may installed eariler. .
+  you may have installed earlier.

   Examples:
     apio drivers serial install      # Install the serial drivers.